Best ice cream makers of 2022

 An electric ice cream maker offers consistent results

-Best electric ice cream maker: Whynter ICM-15LS Automatic Ice Cream Maker
+Best electric: Whynter ICM-15LS Automatic Ice Cream Maker

 This Whynter ice cream maker has a capacity of 1.6 quarts and cools ice creams, sorbets, and other creamy confections to a chilly -31 degrees Fahrenheit without the need for pre-freezing.
 It has a removable BPA-free aluminum mixing bowl and churn blade for easy cleaning and uses an automatic alarm system so you’ll know when to shiver with excitement.